rev-net/memo/pitch.md

 - **Price:**
     - **Starting price:** How much does it cost to buy a single token when the stage begins?
 The payment's value stays within the revnet and can only be accessed by token holders who cash out.
     - **Price increase:** How frequently, and by how much, does the token's price increase within the stage?
 - **Split:** What percentage of token issuance (and buybacks) are set aside for a list of recipients, and which address is the split operator?
-The split operator can add, remove, or modify recipients from that list, changing how the split is allocated within the stage.
+The split operator can add, remove, or modify recipients from that list, changing how the split is allocated within the fixed percent set for the stage.
 - **Automint:** How many tokens get minted to a list of recipients at the start of the stage?
 This functions like a "pre-mint" only accessible once the stage has started.
 - **Cash out tax:** How much does the revnet's reclaimable value per token increase each a token holders burns their tokens to cash out?